ht-diva/Literature_Review_for_Believe/README.md

 2025-02-26 Literature Review for Believe

 **Authors:**
-- Giulia Pontali, Solène Cadiou, Lucia Piubeni, Luisa Zuccolo
+- Giulia Pontali, Lucia Piubeni, Solène Cadiou, Claudia Giambartolomei

 ### Aim ###
 The objective of this work is to develop a standardized literature table to evaluate whether the cis-protein quantitative trait loci (pQTL) signals identified in the INTERVAL-CHRIS meta-analysis represent novel discoveries.
 To achieve this, we focus on four of the largest European pQTL studies in the literature, all of which utilized the Somalogic proteomic platform -the same platform used in our analysis-.